 Justin joined the PEC team in September 2017.
-He will be coordinating the energy team to deliver 1000 visits to install simple energy efficient measures and provide advice.
-He will also be working behind the scenes to develop PEC opportunities.
+He coordinates PEC’s energy team to install simple energy efficient measures and provide advice.
+He also works behind the scenes to develop new opportunities.

 With a Natural Sciences degree from the University of Bath, he enjoys communicating technical information in an uncomplicated and engaging way.
-He has used these skills delivering fuel poverty projects at CSE between 2013 and 2017 and before this worked briefly for Good Energy.
+He has used these skills delivering fuel poverty projects at the Centre for Sustainable Energy in Bristol between 2013 and 2017 and before this worked briefly for Good Energy.

 After a 9 year stint of dabbling with living on the fringes of the South West, in Bristol, Justin has returned to Devon where he was born and grew up.
 Living in Dawlish, he is enjoying being able to live and work right next to the sea.

-Jake started with PEC as a Home Energy Marketing Apprentice in 2014 and has since been appointed as a Case Worker on the Healthy Homes programme.
+Jake started with PEC as a Home Energy Marketing Apprentice in 2014, he was subsequently appointed as a case worker on the Healthy Homes programme and is now a case worker on the Warm & Well programme.
+He also leads on PEC’s collaboration with Western Power Distribution.
 He loves the diversity of his day-to-day role with PEC – ranging from helping people with their energy related problems to spreading awareness of PEC and the services provided within the community.
-The levels of job satisfaction that he gets from helping people turn their situation around is unlike anything he has ever felt before.
+The levels of job satisfaction that he gets from helping people turn their situation around is unlike anything he has ever experienced before.
 He is passionate about PEC because of all of the fantastic and necessary work that it does for the residents of Plymouth.

 Jake is proudly Plymouth born & bred.
 Before he worked for PEC, he studied A Levels as St Boniface’s College and worked as a bartender at Plymouth Argyle.